jarrodlilkendey/jarrodlilkendey.github.io/_posts/2025-09-09-streamlit-azure-container-apps-streamlit.md

 # img_path: /assets/images/position-images-next-to-div/
 ---

-Recently I have been practicing my data analysis skills with Python and I wanted to get more familiar with how to deploy a [Streamlit](https://streamlit.io/) data app to the cloud in a cost effective manner.
+In this post I will go over the Python code for the a simple 4 page application that demonstrates some of the key capabilities of streamlit.

-I will share how I went about this in this blog post.
+This post is part 2 of a series of posts where I will write about my solution for getting a streamlit application deployed to Azure Container Apps with IAC and CICD.

-In the end I successfully got the streamlit app deployed.
+The code repository for this tutorial is available on my GitHub repo [streamlit-azure-container-app](https://github.com/jarrodlilkendey/streamlit-azure-container-app).

-If you would like to check it out before continuining with the post, take a look over at [https://streamlit.jarrodlilkendey.com](https://streamlit.jarrodlilkendey.com).
+If you would like to check out the application before continuining with the post, take a look over at [https://streamlit.jarrodlilkendey.com](https://streamlit.jarrodlilkendey.com).

 ## Creating a Streamlit Application